Blogs

 With the Treaty coming into force on 17 January 2026, governments and institutions will begin implementing its provisions.

-In practice, this means that national legislation will need to be adapted to meet Treaty obligations, including rules on environmental impact assessments and participation in Marine Protected Areas.
+In practice, this means that national legislation will have to be adapted to meet Treaty obligations, including rules on environmental impact assessments and participation in Marine Protected Areas.
 New international bodies and cooperation mechanisms will also be established to support implementation.

 Makaska_1_a44c10144f